-Section Policy Comments 2.2.1 Man aging Urban Growth 2.2.1.1 Development in urban areas will integrate la forecasted growth and to support: nd use planning and infrastructure planning to responsibly m anage a. the intensification targets in Table 2-2 and density targets outlined in this Plan; The proposed development will contribute to achieving the intensification goals. ✓ b. a compact built form, a vibrant public realm, and a mix of land uses, including residential uses, employment uses, recreational uses, and public service facilities, to support the creation of complete communities; The application proposes a compact built form, adding to the mix of residential land uses in support of creating a complete community. ✓ C. a diverse range and mix of housing types, unit sizes, and densities to accommodate current and future market-based and affordable housing needs; ✓ d. social equity, public health and safety, and the overall quality of life for people of all ages, abilities, and incomes by expanding convenient access to: i. a range of transportation options, including public transit and active transportation; The subject lands are located near access to a public transit stop which is within walking distance. ✓ ii. affordable, locally grown food and other sources of urban agriculture; Not applicable iii. co-located public service facilities; and Not applicable iv. the public realm, including open spaces, parks, trails, and other recreational facilities; The lands are located near a recreational trail, sidewalks, parks and a cemetery to which the residents of the development may take advantage of. ✓ e. built forms, land use patterns, and street configurations that minimize land consumption, reduce costs of municipal water and wastewater systems/services, and optimize investments in infrastructure to support the financial well-being of the Region and Local Area Municipalities; The proposed application is for a compact form of residential development which will take advantage of existing infrastructure. • f. opportunities for transit-supportive development pursuant to Policies 2.2.2.17, 2.2.2.18 and 2.2.2.19; Not applicable. g. opportunities for intensification, including infill development, and the redevelopment of brownfields and greyfield sites; The proposed application will facilitate residential intensification of an existing low density neighbourhood. ✓ h. h. opportunities for the integration of gentle density, and a mix and range of housing options that considers the character of established residential neighbourhoods; The proposed application will add to the mix and range of housing available in the established neighbourhood. • i. i. the development of a mix of residential built forms in appropriate locations, such as local growth centres, to ensure compatibility with established residential areas; The development is designed to be compatible with the existing neighbourhood.
-The introduction of the proposed apartment building may encourage other similar forms of residential intensification. • j. j. conservation or reuse of cultural heritage resources pursuant to Section 6.5; Not applicable. k. k. orderly development in accordance with the availability and provision of infrastructure and public service facilities; and The lands are central to various public service facilities and will take advantage of existing infrastructure. ✓
+Section Policy Comments 2.2.1 Mana aging Urban Growth 2.2.1.1 Development in urban areas will integrate la forecasted growth and to support: nd use planning and infrastructure planning to responsibly m anage a. the intensification targets in Table 2-2 and density targets outlined in this Plan; The proposed development will contribute to achieving the intensification goals. ✓ b. a compact built form, a vibrant public realm, and a mix of land uses, including residential uses, employment uses, recreational uses, and public service facilities, to support the creation of complete communities; The application proposes a compact built form, adding to the mix of residential land uses in support of creating a complete community. ✓ C. a diverse range and mix of housing types, unit sizes, and densities to accommodate current and future market-based and affordable housing needs; The application proposes an apartment type residential land use in an area primarily made up of low density single detached dwellings. ✓ d. social equity, public health and safety, and the expanding convenient access to: e overall quality of life for people of all ages, abilities, and incom nes by i. a range of transportation options, including public transit and active transportation; The subject lands are located near access to a public transit stop which is within walking distance. ✓ ii. affordable, locally grown food and other sources of urban agriculture; Not applicable iii. co-located public service facilities; and Not applicable iv. the public realm, including open spaces, parks, trails, and other recreational facilities; The lands are located near a recreational trail, sidewalks, parks and a cemetery to which the residents of the development may take advantage of. ✓ e. built forms, land use patterns, and street configurations that minimize land consumption, reduce costs of municipal water and wastewater systems/services, and optimize investments in infrastructure to support the financial well-being of the Region and Local Area Municipalities; The proposed application is for a compact form of residential development which will take advantage of existing infrastructure. ✓ f. opportunities for transit-supportive development pursuant to Policies 2.2.2.17, 2.2.2.18 and 2.2.2.19; Not applicable. g. opportunities for intensification, including infill development, and the redevelopment of brownfields and greyfield sites; The proposed application will facilitate residential intensification of an existing low-density neighbourhood. ✓ h. h. opportunities for the integration of gentle density, and a mix and range of housing options that considers the character of established residential neighbourhoods; The proposed application will add to the mix and range of housing available in the established neighbourhood. ✓ i. i. the development of a mix of residential built forms in appropriate locations, such as local growth centres, to ensure compatibility with established residential areas; The development is designed to be compatible with the existing neighbourhood.
+The introduction of the proposed apartment building may encourage other similar forms of residential intensification. ✓ j. j. conservation or reuse of cultural heritage resources pursuant to Section 6.5; Not applicable. k. k. orderly development in accordance with the availability and provision of infrastructure and public service facilities; and The lands are central to various public service facilities and will take advantage of existing infrastructure. ✓